 This was our very own version of applauding the best logos as well as criticizing the worst ones.

 We hope you liked the list above.
 We haven’t added any logo which you were expecting.
 Let us know in the comment section below.
 We would love to hear from you.

-The Olympic Games emblem consists of a white field known as “Olympic Circles” in which five intersecting, black, purple, black, green, and red circles are there.
-In 1912, the emblem was initially designed by the co-founder of the modern Olympic Games, Baron Pierre de Coubertin.
+The Olympic Games logo or emblem consists of a white field known as “Olympic Circles” in which five intersecting, black, purple, black, green, and red circles are there.
+In 1912, the olympic games logo/emblem was initially designed by the co-founder of the modern Olympic Games, Baron Pierre de Coubertin.